Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Neural Architecture Search for Bias Mitigation

+We conducted one NAS+HPO search for each dataset by searching on the train and validation sets.
+After running these searches, we identified three new candidate architectures for CelebA (SMAC\_000, SMAC\_010, and SMAC\_680), and one candidate for VGGFace2 (SMAC\_301) where the naming convention follows that described in \cref{sec:search_space}.
+We then retrained each of these models and those high performing models from \cref{sec:phase_1} for three seeds to study the robustness of error and disparity for these models; we evaluated their performance on the validation and test sets for each dataset, where we follow the evaluation scheme of \cref{sec:phase_1}.

-We follow the evaluation scheme of \cref{sec:phase_1} to compare the models discovered by joint NAS+HPO with the handcrafted image classification models.
-In \cref{fig:pareto_smac}, we compare the set of models discovered by joint \acrshort{nas}+\acrshort{hpo} vs.\ the models on the Pareto front studied in \cref{sec:phase_1}.
-We train each of these models for 4 seeds to study the robustness of error and disparity for the models.
-As seen in \cref{fig:pareto_smac}, we Pareto-dominate all other models with above random accuracy on the validation set.
-On the test set, we still Pareto-dominate all highly competitive models (with $Error<0.1$), but due to differences between the two dataset splits, one of the original configurations (DPN with Magface) also becomes Pareto-optimal.
-However, the error of this architecture is 0.13, which is significantly higher than the the best original model (0.05) and the SMAC models (0.03-0.04).
-Furthermore, from \cref{fig:pareto_smac} it is also apparent that some models such as VoVNet and DenseNet show very large standard errors across seeds.
-Hence, it becomes very important to also study the robustness of the models across seeds along with the accuracy and disparity Pareto front.
+\paragraph{Comparison against \texttt{timm} models.} On CelebA (\cref{fig:pareto_smac}), our models Pareto-dominate all of the \texttt{timm} models with nontrivial accuracy on the validation set.
+On the test set, our models still Pareto-dominate all highly competitive models (with Error<0.1), but one of the original configurations (DPN with Magface) also becomes Pareto-optimal.
+However, the error of this architecture is 0.13, which is significantly higher than our models (0.03-0.04).
+Also, some models (e.g., VoVNet and DenseNet) show very large standard errors across seeds.
+Hence, it becomes important to also study the robustness of models across seeds along with the accuracy and disparity Pareto front.
+Finally, on VGGFace2 (\cref{fig:pareto_smac_vgg}), our models are also Pareto-optimal for both the validation and test sets.